British Insulated Callender's Cables: Formation, acquisitions, and reorganisation

 During 1945, Callender's Cable & Construction Company and British Insulated Cables merged to form British Insulated Callender's Cables (BICC) in 1945.
 At the time of its formation, the business was largely focused within the British market; however, it expanded into mainland Europe and beyond during the subsequent decades.
 In 1975, the company was rebranded as BICC.

 During the early 1950s, BICC opted to start production of mineral insulated cable; the first sales of the product were recorded in 1955.
 Its principal British competitor in this market, Pyrotenax Ltd, was acquired by BICC in 1966, although it was not fully integrated until 1976.
-During the acquisition, the firm gave several pricing assurances to British regulators.
+During the acquisition, the company gave several pricing assurances to British regulators.

 Seeking to accelerate its expansion, BICC completed numerous acquisitions.
 During 1969, it purchased Power Securities along with its subsidiary Balfour Beatty.
-The firm's purchase of both Spanish and Portuguese companies developed BICC's presence in both South America and multiple parts of Africa.
+The company's purchase of both Spanish and Portuguese companies developed BICC's presence in both South America and multiple parts of Africa.
 However, BICC's investments in former East Germany and Russia would prove to be disastrous, contributing to the wider business' poor fiscal condition at a time at which the margins across all areas of its core cable-making businesses was encountering increasing commercial pressure.

 Management sought to implement the best standards in the industry, as well as to achieve a higher level of productivity than any of its global competitors.
 To this end, BICC embarked on a series of major investment projects, constructing several entirely new factories while most of its existing works were heavily re-structured.
-By the end of 1977, the firm employed around 10,800 staff in the manufacturing of its core products.
+By the end of 1977, the company employed around 10,800 staff in the manufacturing of its core products.
 BICC also provided generous discounts to wholesalers, which were responsible for a large proportion of the company's sales.

 In 1974, BICC was recording a turnover of £782 million across the whole group, 52 per cent of which was attributed to the activities of its overseas companies and its exports from the British market.
-By this point, which the firm's principal activity was cablemaking, the other activities and business sectors that BICC had diversified into was accounting for an increasing proportion of its total sales.
+By this point, which the company's principal activity was cablemaking, the other activities and business sectors that BICC had diversified into was accounting for an increasing proportion of its total sales.
 In January 1975, BICC Group was reorganised into four main companies: BICC Cables Ltd, BICC Industrial Products Ltd, BICC International Ltd and Balfour, Beatty & Co Ltd.

-During the 1970s, the firm had British-based works at Erith, Prescot, Kirkby, Leyton, Helsby, Leigh, Melling, Wrexham, Blackley, Belfast and Huyton (now Hi-Wire Ltd) producing electric power cables, telecommunications cables and metals.
+During the 1970s, the company had British-based works at Erith, Prescot, Kirkby, Leyton, Helsby, Leigh, Melling, Wrexham, Blackley, Belfast and Huyton (now Hi-Wire Ltd) producing electric power cables, telecommunications cables and metals.
 BICC's (originally Callender's) research and engineering laboratories at a former power station site in White City, London was close to Ormiston House, William Ormiston Callender's house of the 1870s.
 In 1988, the research and engineering facilities moved to new premises at the company's Wrexham and Helsby sites.
 Several of BICC's manufacturing sites were also shuttered during the 1970s and 1980s.